multi-learn/summit/README.md

 * If it is run with one iteration, the iteration results will be stored in the current directory

 The results for each iteration are graphs plotting the classifiers scores and the classifiers config and results are stored in a directory of their own.
-To explore the results run the `Exec` script and go in `multiview-machine-learning-omis/multiview_platform/MonoMultiViewClassifiers/Results/Plausible/`
+To explore the results run the `execute` script and go in `multiview-machine-learning-omis/multiview_platform/mono_multi_view_classifiers/results/plausible/`

 ### Dataset compatibility